mklbc19/DA-Capstone-Project---Animal-Shelters/README.md

 ## Installation/Dependencies:
 Follow the following steps to run the project on your computer:
 1. Clone the repository: https://github.com/mklbc19/DA-Capstone-Project---Animal-Shelters.git to a directory for this project in your terminal.
-2. Within the project folder, run this command in the terminal: python -m venv venv
+2. Within the DA-Capstone-Project---Animal-Shelters folder, run this command in the terminal: python -m venv venv
 3. Next, activate the environment by entering: source venv/Scripts/activate
 4. Next install the required dependencies:  pip install -r requirements.txt